AgenticSZZ: Temporal Knowledge Graph-Guided Agentic Bug-Inducing Commit Identification: Methodology

 \section{Methodology}

-Based on the findings of the preliminary study, we propose a new BIC identification approach called \appname that goes beyond focusing only on commits of the Blame category, where prior approaches are confined to. \appname has two phases as shown in Figure~\ref{fig:methodology-overview}: (1) constructing a Temporal Knowledge Graph (TKG) that expands the candidate set beyond direct blame commits to include ancestor commits, and (2) leveraging an LLM agent equipped with specialized tools to navigate and reason over this graph, allowing to identify other commits such as BIC, for instance a BFC Ancestor or even a Blameless commit.
+Based on the findings of the preliminary study, we propose a new BIC identification approach called \appname that goes beyond focusing only on commits of the Blame category, to which prior approaches are confined. \appname has two phases as shown in Figure~\ref{fig:methodology-overview}: (1) constructing a Temporal Knowledge Graph (TKG) that expands the candidate set beyond direct blame commits to include ancestor commits, and (2) leveraging an LLM agent equipped with specialized tools to navigate and reason over this graph, allowing to identify other commits as the BIC, for instance, a BFC Ancestor or even a Blameless commit.